Crossing the Border

 You are allowed, per person, 40 ounces of alcohol or 1 case of 24 beer, 1 carton of cigarettes, up to 4 days supply of food, along with personal clothing and fishing equipment.

 What you are not allowed to bring into Canada:

-You cannot bring into the country live bait in water, worms packed in earth, hand guns, and unregistered firearms.
+You cannot bring live bait into the country, especially not into the water.
+You also cannot bring worms packed in earth, hand guns, or unregistered firearms.